 With No Read turned On, the scanner notifies you if a code cannot be read.
-If using an EZConfig-Scanning Tool Scan Data Window (see page 185), an "NR" appears when a code cannot be read.
+If using an EZConfig Tool Scan Data Window (see page 172), an "NR" appears when a code cannot be read.
 If No Read is turned Off, the "NR" will not appear.
 Default = Off.

-If you want a different notation than "NR," for example, "Error," or "Bad Code," you can edit the output message (see Data Format beginning on page 79).
+If you want a different notation than "NR," for example, "Error," or "Bad Code," you can edit the output message 0.
 The hex code for the No Read symbol is 9C.